compsocialscience/summer-institute/2023/accra/apply.md

 -	A supporting letter from a supervisor/head of department/line manager/mentor that can attest to applicant's competence/potential and availability.

-**In order to be guaranteed full consideration, all application materials must be submitted by 17 March 2023.** All application materials must be submitted through \_\_\_\_\_.
+**In order to be guaranteed full consideration, all application materials must be submitted by 17 March 2023.** All application materials must be submitted online via [https://forms.gle/QUVcagQyFHucGoMD6](https://forms.gle/QUVcagQyFHucGoMD6).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by **10 April 2023**, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to \_\_\_\_\_.